fulldecent/blog.phor.net/_posts/2010-08-30-convert-fen-strings-to-html.md

 comments:
   - link: https://fulldecent.blogspot.com/2010/08/convert-fen-strings-to-html.html#comment-3765269258234609476
     name: Anonymous
-    text: Thanks for sharing this link,  but unfortunately it seems to be offline...
+    text: "Thanks for sharing this link,  but unfortunately it seems to be offline...
 Does anybody have a mirror or another source?
-Please reply to my post if you do!<br /><br />I would appreciate if a staff member here at fulldecent.blogspot.com could post it.<br /><br />Thanks,<br />Jules
+Please reply to my post if you do!<br /><br />I would appreciate if a staff member here at fulldecent.blogspot.com could post it.<br /><br />Thanks,<br />Jules"
   - link: https://fulldecent.blogspot.com/2010/08/convert-fen-strings-to-html.html#comment-3651018604546488685
     name: William Entriken
-    text: Are you able to access the homepage <https://phor.net> ?
-I posted a copy of fen2html at hosting2.phor.net/~phor/beta/fen2html.html<br /><br />Enjoy!
+    text: "Are you able to access the homepage https://phor.net ?
+I posted a copy of fen2html at hosting2.phor.net/~phor/beta/fen2html.html<br /><br />Enjoy!"
 ---

 Introducing the FEN to HTML converter.
 Paste FEN in, view the board and get HTML out.
 Does not use any images.